KrvdDvrk/dundie_rewards/docs/index.md

 # Documentation for dundie

-This project offers `KrvdDvrkDundie` CLI to manage Dundie Mifflin Rewards Points.
+This project offers `dundie` CLI to manage
+Dunder Mifflin Reward Points.